sustainable-software-guidelines/Sustainable-Software-Development/README.md

 You can find all related resources here: [AI and Emerging Technologies folder](./AI-and-Emerging-Technologies/)

 ## Case Studies
 We believe case studies bring everything to life.
-Here you will find a collection of success stores and case studies that showcase energy efficient and sustainable software.
+Here you will find a collection of success stories and case studies that showcase energy efficient and sustainable software.

 ## How to Contribute
 We welcome contributions!
 If you would like to suggest improvements, add new resources, or share implementation experiences, please open an issue or submit a pull request.
 Together, we can advance sustainable digital development for everyone.